DefGuard/docs/deployment-strategies/standalone-package-based-installation/core.md

 ## Configuration

-Defguard Core configuation file should be located in `/etc/defguard/core.conf`.
-The database information should be changed accordlingly for [PostgreSQL database](./database.md).
-Example configuration file looks as follows:
+The Defguard Core configuration file should be located at `/etc/defguard/core.conf`.
+The database information should be adjusted accordingly for your [PostgreSQL database](./database.md).
+An example configuration file looks as follows:

 ```
 ### DB configuration ###